Extra pearls in graph theory: Remarks

 \section{Remarks}

-The NP-hardness of the traveling salesman problem follows from a result of Richard Karp \cite{karp}.
+The NP-hardness of the traveling salesman problem follows from a result by Richard Karp \cite{karp}.
 The discussed algorithms are named after Joseph Kruskal, Robert Prim and Otakar Borůvka.
-Joseph Kruskal also described the so called \emph{reverse-delete algorithm} \cite{kruskal} which is closely relevant to a solution of Exercise~\ref{ex:deleting-algorithm}.
+Joseph Kruskal also described the so-called \emph{reverse-delete algorithm} \cite{kruskal}, which is closely relevant to Exercise~\ref{ex:deleting-algorithm}.
 Prim's algorithm was first discovered by Vojtěch Jarník, rediscovered independently two times: by Robert Prim and by Edsger Dijkstra.

-For more on optimization problems read a book by Dieter Jungnickel~\cite{jungnickel}.
-A reader friendly introduction to P=NP problem is given in a book by Thomas Cormen, Charles Leiserson, Ronald Rivest, and Slifford Stein \cite[Chapter 34]{cormen-leiserson-rivest-stein}.
+For more on optimization problems, read the book by Dieter Jungnickel~\cite{jungnickel}.
+A reader-friendly introduction to the P=NP problem is given in the book by Thomas Cormen, Charles Leiserson, Ronald Rivest, and Clifford Stein \cite[Chapter 34]{cormen-leiserson-rivest-stein}.